LukasBommes/PV-Hawk/docs/source/tutorial.rst

     -v "$(pwd)":/pvextractor \
     -v /storage:/storage \
     -p "8888:8888" \
-    lubo1994/pv-drone-inspect:latest \
+    lubo1994/pv-hawk:latest \
     bash

 This starts a bash shell inside the Container.
-From this shell you will run all forthcoming commands relating to PV Drone Inspect.
+From this shell you will run all forthcoming commands relating to PV Hawk.

 If you encounter an error message stating "Bind for 0.0.0.0:8888 failed: port is already allocated", simply change the port number from 8888 to another port or omit the port forwarding option (`-p "8888:8888"`) alltogether.
 Port forwarding is only needed to run jupter lab inside the container.
 For instance, to train the Mask R-CNN model or perform camera calibration.

 The `--gpus=all` option enables access of the GPU for Mask R-CNN inference.
-If you do not have a deep learning-capable GPU you can omit this option and PV Drone Inspect will automatically fall back to using the CPU.
+If you do not have a deep learning-capable GPU you can omit this option and PV Hawk will automatically fall back to using the CPU.

 The options `--ipc=host`, `--env="DISPLAY"`, `-v /tmp/.X11-unix:/tmp/.X11-unix:rw` are required for graphical output of scripts running within the container.
 Just leave them untouched.

 The `-v "$(pwd)":/pvextractor` and `-v /storage:/storage` options map directories of your machine inside the Docker container.
 Mapping the `/storage` directory is needed to access our dataset from within the Docker container.
 If you placed your dataset at another location (e.g. at `/home/mydata`), please change the mapping accordingly (e.g. to `-v /home/mydata:/home/mydata`).

 .. note::
-  It is important to launch the Docker container from the location of the PV Drone Inspect source code.
-If you launch it from another location, the source code will not be available inside the container you will not be able to run PV Drone Inspect.
+  It is important to launch the Docker container from the location of the PV Hawk source code.
+If you launch it from another location, the source code will not be available inside the container you will not be able to run PV Hawk.

 Step 5: Run the pipeline
 ------------------------

-Now, you can process the dataset with PV Drone Inspect.
+Now, you can process the dataset with PV Hawk.
 To this end, call the main Python script inside the Docker shell and provide the full path to the working directory as argument

 .. code-block:: console

-  python main.py /storage/pv-drone-inspect-tutorial/workdir
+  python main.py /storage/pv-hawk-tutorial/workdir

 This will run all pipeline steps specified in the config file.
 Note that processing the example dataset takes about two hours even on our relatively capable machine.
 If your machine is less performant you may have to wait even longer.